TheTechsTech/freepbx/README.md

 Using the Webmin UI visit: `https://ip_or_hostname:9990`

-Change root passord from default 'freepbx':
+Change *Linux* root password from default 'freepbx':

     "System -> Change Passwords -> root"